We are looking for points - you are welcome to stay for minimum of 4 days if you can't swap for a long stay and are passing through Perth.

-If you would like to stay in our home the cleaner is a mandatory cost of $100 cash.
-He will clean the whole house when you leave, ready for the next guests.
+If you would like to stay in our home for a complete holiday, we have a cleaner who will clean the whole house for AUS$80 when you leave, ready for the next guests.
+It is not mandatory but it is available,

 What I like about Western Australia: